dhruvmsheth/dhruvmsheth.github.io/index.md

 layout: base
 ---

+To make changes to the main home content in the scrawl theme, you should edit the `/home/dhruvstra/personal/website/scrawl/index.md` file.

+For the sitemap, you can edit the `_data/navigation.yml` file.
+This file contains the navigation structure for your website, including the links in the sitemap.

+To edit the content within the sitemap, you can modify the individual markdown files that correspond to each page in the sitemap.
+These files are typically located in the `_pages` directory.

+Remember to update the appropriate markdown files with your desired content.

 {% capture raw_content %}{% include_relative README.md %}{% endcapture %}

 {% assign content_lines = raw_content | newline_to_br | strip_newlines | split: '<br />' %}